 What should my portfolio allocation be at retirement?

 Should I buy an annuity to guarantee a portion of my income?

 Should my portfolio include higher yielding bonds or only use higher quality bonds?

 Should I used a fixed allocation during retirement or can I get more conservative over time?

 Should I take Social Security early to keep my assets invested or delay taking my benefit?

-First, let’s address Social Security – the discussion around when and how to use Social Security and Pensions should first occur during initial retirement planning and, once again, during the transition into retirement.
-A number of factors to consider here (longevity, tax planning/Roth Conversions, etc…) but we’ll leave this topic for another post.
+First, let’s address Social Security – the discussion around when and how to use Social Security and Pensions should first occur during initial retirement planning and again during the transition into retirement.
+A number of factors to consider here (longevity, distribution planning, Roth Conversions, etc…) but we’ll leave this topic for another post.

 Next is Your Retirement Reservoir – this is a portfolio custom designed (based on you and your retirement plan) to provide growth and income throughout your retirement.
-You won’t spend all of the Investment Income (dividends and interest income) that’s available as some will be reinvested back into Your Retirement Reservoir on a yearly basis.
-Your Retirement Reservoir contains both longer term/growth oriented and more conservative/volatility reducing/income focused investments.
+Your Retirement Reservoir will provide Investment Income (dividends and interest income) to supplement your Social Security on a yearly basis.
+Your Retirement Reservoir can contain both growth oriented and income focused investments.
 This portfolio is adjusted in the context of your plan, the markets and as your retirement evolves.